National powers, fewer players define California football

 Mission Viejo head coach Chad Johnson was offensive coordinator at Bosco for eight years.
 He said public schools like his, especially city schools, face funding issues and less emphasis has been placed on sports programs.
 Meanwhile, private schools could offer top-flight competition, commitment to the football program and assistance with travel and tuition based on need.

-“It was a sleeping giant,” Johnson said.
-“So we just woke it up.”

-Negro runs a brisk practice, broken into rigidly timed periods and with very little standing around by the players.
-Hip-hop music is the soundtrack.
-His goal is to make Bosco the best high school football program in the country.
+Bosco lagged its league competition for years before winning five championships over a seven-year span under head coach Jason Negro, who had been at Trabuco Hills.

 “I mean people want to sit there and say you know oh they got this kid from here they got that kid from there, whatever,” Negro said.
-“Well, I mean as long as the rules are going to dictate what we can and cannot do and we follow those rules, I mean, I don't think there should be making excuses for our success and trying to cast shadows on what we're doing.
-You know when I was at the public school we had kids coming in from all over the place.
-We had transfers coming in from all over the place.
+“Well, I mean as long as the rules are going to dictate what we can and cannot do and we follow those rules, I mean, I don't think there should be making excuses for our success and trying to cast shadows on what we're doing.”

-“The difference was that the level of play just wasn't as high-caliber as the ones that I'm getting now,” he said.
-“I didn't play in a league like I play now that was kind of forcing me to be as good as I possibly can be.”

-On this day, Bosco was preparing for a game at Mililani High School in Hawaii.
-The Braves also hosted DeMatha High School from Maryland earlier in the season and made a road trip to Bishop Gorman in Las Vegas.

-Bosco’s players are already part of a national program, so it’s no surprise they think big when they plot a course for their futures.
+According to 247 Sports’ player rankings, five of the top six California players from the class of 2020 are committed to schools outside the Pac-12, including Mater Dei quarterback Bryce Young, who flipped his commitment from USC to Alabama in September.

-D.J.
+Bosco’s D.J.
 Uiagalelei is the top-rated quarterback in the 2020 signing class.
 He is 6-foot-4, 245 pounds.
-He is committed to Clemson, where he plans to enroll early to compete against star quarterback Trevor Lawrence next year and play baseball, his first love, in the spring.
+He is committed to Clemson, where he also plans to play baseball, his first love.

 Uiagalelei grew up rooting for the University of Southern California, like so many kids here, but when it came time to decide where he wanted to play in college he wanted more.